BlueWallet/LndHub/doc/Send-requirements.md

 4. gRPC RPC framework is used for communication with LND.
 See https://github.com/lightningnetwork/lnd/tree/master/lnrpc

 5. Outh2 library, MongoDB and Golang backend is used for API implementation.
-Every request from user is sighned and associated with corresponding user id.
+Every request from user is signed and associated with corresponding user id.

 6. Double entry system is used for internal accounting https://en.wikipedia.org/wiki/Double-entry_bookkeeping_system 6.1.
 Internal accounting requirements https://github.com/matveyco/lnd-wallet-api-spec/edit/master/Accounting-requirements.md

-7. All amounts are satoshis (int), althrough millisatoshis are used in LND internally (rounding is up to server implementation).
+7. All amounts are satoshis (int), although millisatoshis are used in LND internally (rounding is up to server implementation).

 8. Every account has its separate Lightning, BTC addresses and unique session.
 If user runs few accounts from one device or wallet, corresponding amount of sessions should be opened.